✓ Updated June 2026

 Frequently Asked Questions

-When's the absolute best time to visit Arequipa, and what should I pack for the weather?
+When is the absolute best time to visit Arequipa, and what should I expect weather-wise?

-What's the deal with altitude sickness in Arequipa, and how can I best prepare?
+What's the altitude like in Arequipa, and how should I prepare?

 How many days do you need in Arequipa, Peru?